h1777/3proxy-socks/README.md

 **HOW TO :**

-To download and install just run these commands, a) or b), depending in your situation
+To download run these commands, a) or b), depending in your situation

 a) for single IP